 At Anatomix Physical Therapy, our therapists are experts in evaluating your pain and can provide effective taping strategies to improve joint stability and enhance your performance.

-Call today at Hammond & Mandeville, LA centers for more information on how we can help you live pain-free!
+Contact us today at Hammond & Mandeville, LA centers for more information on how we can help you live pain-free!